Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 ### The hero takes up the challenge

-* After their moment of doubt, the hero decides to take on the challenge that’s been thrown their way and sets about dealing with the fall-out of the inciting incident.
+* After their moment of doubt, the hero decides to take on the challenge that’s been thrown their way and sets about dealing with the fallout of the inciting incident.

 * Transition to act two.